PureLin/RavennaRecorder/ReadME.md

 # RavennaRecorder

-This project is using for create a device which can record audio stream from Ravenna network and save it to a file.

-This project is sponsored by SoundPuzzle, a company which provide audio solution for live event.
+Ravenna Recorder is an open-source software developed in collaboration with PureLIN and Sound Puzzle.

+This software enables reliable and convenient recording of AES67/Ravenna audio streams on a Linux-based platform,

+making it a perfect solution for any AoIP multi-track recording applications such as broadcasting, live events, and field recording.

+Sound Puzzle providing funding and project oversight, while PureLIN led the development.

+Sound Puzzle, based in Canada, specializes in high-quality audio production and solutions for broadcasting, games, music, and system integration.
 ![SoundPuzzle Logo](./resource/soundpuzzle/SP.png)

-## compatibility with other AoIP protocol
+## Compatibility with other AoIP protocol

 Since Ravenna is compatible with AES67, this project should works with AES67 stream,but not tested yet.